Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 ### TME subtype analysis

-Using the TME subtype labels from Bagaev et al. 2021 (immune enriched, immune enriched fibrotic, fibrotic, immune depleted), we tested whether the spatial features differ across these groups.
+Using the TME subtype labels we tested whether the spatial features differ across these groups.
 The boxplots below show they clearly do.

 ![TME Subtype Boxplots](colab/outputs/tme_subtypes_boxplots.png)

 The IE subtype has the highest T cell abundance and connectivity.
 IE/F has high T cells but also elevated CAF abundance which explains why these patients respond worse to immunotherapy even though immune cells are present.
 What we found interesting here is the co-localization plot.
 IE has noticeably higher T cell and tumor co-localization than IE/F despite having similar T cell counts.
-This suggests T cells in IE/F patients exist but are spatially separated from the actual tumor cells, which is exactly what the fibrotic microenvironment does.
+This suggests T cells in IE/F patients exist but are spatially separated from the actual tumor cells which is exactly what the fibrotic microenvironment does.

 ### Feature distributions